 Why Emergency Preparedness Is Your New Best Friend

 Look, I get it.
-When you’re planning a backpacking trip, it’s way more exciting to think about epic views and campfire meals than about what you’d do if you sprained your ankle or lost your map.
-But here’s the deal: stuff happens.
-That’s why this backpacking safety guide is focused on keeping you safe and letting you enjoy the adventure.
+When you are planning a backpacking trip, it is way more exciting to think about epic views and campfire meals than about what you would do if you sprained your ankle or lost your map.
+But here is the deal—things happen.
+That is why this backpacking safety guide is all about helping you stay safe while still having a great time.

 A few years ago, I went on a solo trek in the Pacific Northwest.
 The weather app said clear skies, but surprise!
-By day two, I was knee-deep in fog with a dead phone and no GPS signal.
+By the second day, I was knee deep in fog with a dead phone and no GPS signal.

 As an Amazon Associate, I earn from qualifying purchases.
 Some of the links in this article are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.

-I hadn’t packed a paper map—rookie move—and I had to rely on trail markers and my (very shaky) memory.
-I made it out fine, but it taught me a lesson I’ll never forget: the unexpected doesn’t RSVP.
+I had not packed a paper map which was definitely a beginner mistake.
+I had to rely on trail markers and my very shaky memory.
+I made it out fine, but it taught me a lesson I will never forget.
+The unexpected does not send a warning.

 More Things to Know About Backpacking Safety Guide